 After throwing yourself into the prodigious breakfast spread at the DoubleTree hotel (the freshly baked sweet treats are especially good), swing by Todd Mall.
 Note the flourishing coffee culture and the galleries selling Aboriginal art, including Papunya Tula, the artist collective that first committed Aboriginal iconography to canvas in the 1970s.

-Across the road at Yubu Napa, behind the deceptively small shopfront, is a huge gallery with canvases priced up to $80,000.
-Co-owner Karl Bajzik has a strict “all welcome” policy.
+At Yubu Napa, behind the deceptively small shopfront, is a huge gallery filled with canvases.
+It has a strict “all welcome” policy.
 “It doesn’t matter whether you’re a retiree on holiday or a corporate buyer.
 We’re a public gallery so everyone can view the art and, most importantly, meet the Aboriginal artists.”

 On the return trip to town, stop at Tjoritja/Simpsons Gap.
 Chances are you’ll be alone on the short stroll to the waterhole (20 minutes return) so soak up the solitude in a landscape formed by the Arrernte’s perentie (goanna) ancestors.
 If you sit still for a few minutes, rare black-footed wallabies may reveal themselves.

-Ponder further over dinner at Epilogue Lounge (0429 003 874) in Todd Mall.
-This vivacious bar/café is eclectic in décor, clientele and menu, which includes Thai yellow curry, lamb shanks and housemade fettuccine.
+Ponder further over dinner at Epilogue Lounge in Todd Mall.
+This vivacious bar/café is eclectic in décor, clientele and menu, which includes a selection of tapas, crisp pork belly and salmon with a dill sauce.
 Overhead is a rooftop bar where you can hoist a cocktail or two beneath the desert stars.

 Test out your new stargazing knowledge when you wake up around 5am and drive to your prearranged spot for pick-up by Outback Ballooning.
 The experience begins with near-freezing temperatures, noise and fire and ends with a flute full of bubbles in the scrub somewhere, warmed by a desert dawn.
 In between, your half-hour hot air balloon flight will give you an angelic view of the expansive Macs and, with any luck, there’ll be another balloon aloft – a softly-lit orb floating sweetly over the desert plains.

-Have breakfast at The Watertank Cafe (0408 854 472) – a hippie, happy shed serving specialty coffee and a vegie brekkie of eggs dusted with dukkah, avo dipped in chia seeds and housemade baked beans.
+Have breakfast at The Watertank Cafe – a hippie, happy shed serving specialty coffee and moreish muffins and other sweet treats.
 Then end your visit where the European settlement began, at the Alice Springs Telegraph Station.
 This lovely stone homestead, on the northern edge of the town, runs regular tours that reveal engaging stories like this one...

 The station is located on the original Alice Springs, a waterhole chosen as the site for the Telegraph Station in 1871 and named for the wife of Sir Charles Todd, architect of the overland telegraph.
 The town that grew alongside it was actually named Stuart (after the inestimable Scottish explorer who finally crossed the interior).
 Since the “springs” turned out to be run-off, the water didn’t hang around.
 The name, however, did: “Alice Springs” was officially adopted by the settlement 62 years later.